evildmp/Arkestra/docs/arkestra_generic_models.rst

 ArkestraGenericPlugin refers throughout to ``instance``.

 ``instance`` is the class that defines the behaviour of the plugin in this particular instance.
 If the plugin is configurable, the instance is the model instance as set up in the Admin; if not, it's just an instance of the same model class created for the purpose, but not stored in the database.
+If we haven't even created sucha model class ourselves, it will be an instance of ``cms.models.pluginmodel.CMSPlugin``.

 ArkestraGenericPlugin provides a number of methods, mostly called by ``render()``: